Supplier Reconciliation - Status Method

 (Remittance Advice)

-A remittance advice is a letter sent by a customer to a supplier, to inform the supplier which invoice(s) has been paid.
+Generates a remittance advice, which is a document sent to the supplier to indicate which invoice(s) have been paid.

 Show Normal